AlwaySleepy/AlwaySleepy.github.io/_pages/about.md

   - /about.html
 ---

 I am a fourth-year student at the school of EECS of Peking University majoring in Computer Science.
 Currently, I am advised by [Prof. Hao Dong](https://zsdonghao.github.io/) at Hyperplane Lab.
-My research is driven by the goal of enabling robots to perform dextrous tasks with adaptability, generalizability and safety, focusing on vision based methods, like representation learning, as a toolbox for solving such problems.
+My research interests primarily focus on computer vision and robotics.

 A data-driven personal website